Royofficely/Web-Scraper/README.md

 ## Configuration

-The scraper's behavior can be customized by editing the `config.py` file in the root directory:
+The scraper's behavior can be customized by editing the `config.py` file in the `officely_web_scraper` directory:

 ```python
 config = {